Raj Singh I: Cultural activities

 Rana Raj Singh is also known for giving protection to the Hindu priests and the Shrinathji idol of Mathura from Mughals; he placed it in Nathdwara.
 The Maharana became a great administrator, able military commander and a patron of art, music and architecture during his lifetime.

 Rajsamand Lake

 He also built the famous Rajsamand Lake in 1676 at Kankroli where sea planes use to land prior to India's Independence.
 He commissioned the text of the Raj Prashasti, which was later inscribed on the pillars around the lake.
 The lake built by Raj Singh is also known as Rajsamudra.

 The lake provided sufficient water to farmers thus increasing productivity and giving relief to famine-stricken areas.

 Death and succession

 Rana was eventually poisoned by his own men who were bribed by the Mughal emperor Aurangzeb.
+He died on 22 October 1680 at Oda village in Rajsamand.
+He was poisoned by certain nobles influenced by the Mughal court.
+Along with him, his loyal confidant and warrior-poet Charan Askaran Dadhivadia(son of Khemraj), who was the Jagirdar of Oda, also consumed the poisoned food and died alongside the Maharana.
+Their memorial cenotaphs (chhatris) are still located at Oda village.
 He was succeeded by his son Jai Singh.